Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/gp_module_one.md

 ```
 </details>

-Inside this class we  now define a `NetworkVariable` to represent this player's networked position.
+Inside this class, we now define a `NetworkVariable` to represent this player's networked position.

 <details open>
 <summary>Click to show/hide the Code.
 </summary>

 <!---